Entertain

-We already know that you are a first class architect.
+We already know that you are a great architect.

 You dedicate all the time in the world to your projects.